Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 MEDICATION AT SCHOOL

 If a child needs medicine during school hours, the parents must provide the medication along with written instructions for administering.
-School employees are not allowed to give medication (aspirin, acetaminophen, ibuprofen, etc.) without written consent of the parent and the parent must provide the medication for the student.
+School employees are not allowed to give medication (aspirin, acetaminophen, ibuprofen, etc.) without the written consent of the parent and the parent must provide the medication for the student.
 ALL MEDICATION IS KEPT IN THE SCHOOL OFFICE.
 NO MEDICATION IS ALLOWED IN CLASSROOMS, BACKPACKS, OR SCHOOL LOCKERS.
 The teacher or office staff will take care of minor accidents.
-In case of a serious accident, the school will contact the parents as soon as possible.
+In the case of a serious accident, the school will contact the parents as soon as possible.
 If the parents cannot be contacted, the injured child will be taken to the hospital immediately.
-If a student has a fever or is sent home with a fever, the student must be fever free (without fever reducing medicine) for 24 hours before returning to school.
+If a student has a fever or is sent home with a fever, the student must be fever free (without fever-reducing medicine) for 24 hours before returning to school

-Forgotten Books, Homework, And Other Items
+Forgotten Books, Homework, and Other Items

-Flowers, Balloons, Or Gifts Delivered to School
+Flowers, Balloons, or Gifts Delivered to School

-- Students are expected to conduct themselves properly during lunch, practice good table manners, and follow the rules listed below.
+All students should enter the cafeteria quietly and orderly.
+Students are expected to conduct themselves properly during lunch, practice good table manners, and follow the rules listed below.

-- All students will eat either a lunch prepared by the cafeteria staff or bring a lunch from home.
+- All students will eat either a lunch prepared by the cafeteria staff or bring lunch from home.

 - After receiving lunch trays, students will be seated and remain seated at the table until dismissed by the teacher.